-- Integration functionality: instead of undergoing the tedious task of updating the intranet, having integration functionality means that you can get the latest tools and features without having to undergo and entire refresh.
-With integration functionality you can automatically push news and updates right to the intranet without having to take an extra step.
+- Integration functionality: instead of undergoing the tedious task of updating the intranet, having integration functionality means that you can get the latest tools and features without having to undergo an entire refresh.
+With integration functionality, you can automatically push news and updates right to the intranet without having to take an extra step.

 - Search functionality: one of the biggest hindrances of an intranet is an outdated search function.
 Making sure that your employees get the information they need without spending hours digging through page after page is critical to ensuring a user-friendly experience.